Tuition and Billing Schedule

 The 1997 Tax Payer Relief Act offers significant savings to students paying their tuition and fees.
 These savings are available to those who meet the criteria for benefits through the Lifetime Learning Credit and a possible deduction for interest paid on student loans.
 For eligible taxpayers, the Lifetime Learning Credit is 20% of the first $10,000 paid to the institution for tuition and fees and books (up to $2,000 per year).
 Meals, lodging, and transportation are not qualified expenses for the Lifetime Learning Credit.
 Currently the Lifetime Learning Credit is available to tax filers whose modified adjusted gross income is $61,000 or less for single filers, or $122,000 or less for married couples filing jointly.
 Income limits may change.
 Additional information about the Lifetime Learning Credit is available on the IRS web site in Publication 970.
 You can download the form required for the Lifetime Learning Credit, Form 8863 Education Credits (American Opportunity and Lifetime Learning Credits), from the IRS web site.
 You may also be able to deduct up to $2,500 from your taxable income per year for interest paid on student loans.
 See the description of the education loan interest deduction on the IRS web site.

 You can find your form 1098-T in the UVa Student Information System (SIS) under the “Financials” tab in Student Self Service.
 Note: AMP tuition is billed and paid over two calendar years; however, all 1098-T qualified expenses for the complete program are posted and reported in the first calendar year.
-(Tuition for Spring is billed in January, due in February, but officially posts in UVa’s system in December.
+(Tuition for Spring is billed in January, and due in February, but it officially posts in UVa’s system in December.
 The posting date determines the reporting year.)

 This information is provided as a courtesy to current and prospective students.
 Please rely on information from the IRS and consult your tax professional.